Discussion of proposed nanofactory designs

 [Todo: sum up what is sayed about vacuum; unfolding; dripstone cave shaped products].

-- General metrics that seem useful for nanofactory design are getting collected at the Advanced nanofactory design page.
+- General metrics that seem useful for nanofactory design are getting collected at the page about design of gem-gum on-chip factories.